Complete Off-Grid Solar Guide 2025

 Daily Wh = Watts × Hours per day

-Add 20% for inverter inefficiency and system losses: 1,540 × 1.2 = 1,848 Wh/day
+Add 20% for inverter inefficiency and system losses: 1,540 × 1.2 = 1,848 Wh/day.
+Use our Battery Runtime Calculator to determine how long your battery bank will power these loads.

 Step 2: Size Your Battery Bank

-Determine days of autonomy (backup without sun):
+Determine days of autonomy (backup without sun).
+Our Battery Bank Sizing Calculator makes this easy:

 - Weekend cabin: 1-2 days